jonas7654/Computer-Vision-Lecture-HD-2025/README.md

-# Sobel-Operator in Julia
+# Computer Vision example implementations
-This Jupyter Notebook was created for my own educational purposes and is certainly not a robust or fast implementation of a convolution.
+This Jupyter Notebook was created for my own educational purposes.